-Russia brands Donald Trump's decision to pull out of nuclear missile treaty a 'very dangerous step'
+Ex-Soviet leader Gorbachev warns Trump's plan to pull out of Russia nuclear treaty will undermine global disarmament

 - What happens next?

-Mr Trump is sending his national security adviser, John Bolton, to Moscow for meetings with Russian leaders, including Foreign Minister Sergei Lavrov and Security Council Secretary Nikolai Patrushev.
+Mr Trump is sending his national security adviser, John Bolton, to Moscow for meetings with Russian leaders, including Foreign Minister Sergei Lavrov and Security Council Secretary Nikolai Patrushev, on Monday and Tuesday.

 During his meetings, Mr Bolton is expected to relay the news about the President’s decision.